conseg/conseg.github.io/index.md

 # About CONSEG

 Research Group on Systems Reliability and Security of the Graduate Program in Computer Science of the Polytechnic School of PUC-RS.
-Teste!!!